hashicorp/terraform-provider-awscc/docs/resources/ssm_document.md

 - `key` (String) The key of a key-value pair that identifies the location of an attachment to a document.
 - `name` (String) The name of the document attachment file.
-- `values` (List of String) The value of a key-value pair that identifies the location of an attachment to a document.
+- `values` (List of Dynamic) The value of a key-value pair that identifies the location of an attachment to a document.
 The format for Value depends on the type of key you specify.

 <a id="nestedatt--requires"></a>